 There is quite a lengthy list of signs of emotional abuse.
 However, it is crucial to be proactive and seek help.
 These issues can cause or result in depression, anxiety, suicide, and PTSD.
 It can even lead to physical abuse if it hasn’t already occurred.
 Please seek professional help immediately if you see any signs of abuse or feel unsafe or unwell.

-If you or someone you know is struggling with anxiety, please contact our psychotherapy offices in New York or New Jersey to talk to one of our licensed professional psychologists, psychiatrists, psychiatric nurse practitioners, or psychotherapists at Arista Counseling & Psychotherapy.
-Contact our Paramus, NJ or Manhattan, NY offices respectively, at (201) 368-3700 or (212) 722-1920 to set up an appointment.
-For more information, please visit http://www.counselingpsychotherapynjny.com/
+If you or someone you know is experiencing an emotionally abusive relationship or signs of it, please contact our psychotherapy offices in New York or New Jersey to talk to one of our licensed professional psychologists, psychiatrists, psychiatric nurse practitioners, or psychotherapists at Arista Counseling & Psychotherapy.
+Contact our Paramus, NJ or Manhattan, NY offices respectively at (201) 368-3700 or (212) 722-1920 to set up an appointment.
+For more information, please visit https://www.counselingpsychotherapynjny.com